Jacopo-brz/WDFsPlugin/README.md

 ### Installing

 * Clone/download the repository
-* Create a new basic-plugin in Projucer or via CMake
+* Initialize a new basic plugin in Projucer or via CMake.
+Remember to include the JUCE-DSP module
-* Copy the .cpp and .h files in the Source and build the project with your favourite IDE
+* If you are using Projucer, before creating the project with the targeted IDE copy the .cpp and .h files contained in the repository in Projucer's Source folder (drag and drop).
+This operation will replace the dummy PluginEditor.cpp/.h and PluginProcessor.cpp/.h files created automatically by Projucer
+* Include Eigen (https://gitlab.com/libeigen/eigen) as a dependency of the project
+* Build the project with your favourite IDE in Release configuration

 ### Executing program